sqlitebrowser/sqlitebrowser/README.md

 * https://launchpad.net/~linuxgndu/+archive/ubuntu/sqlitebrowser

-To add this ppa just type in these commands in terminal:
+To add this PPA just type in this command in terminal:

     sudo add-apt-repository -y ppa:linuxgndu/sqlitebrowser